-SPP This function is the mode of the device.
-Set this according to
+SPP This function is the mode.
+Set this according to your parallel

-EPP/SPP your parallel devices.
+EPP/SPP devices.

 ECP

 ECP/EPP

 Supervisor Password

 If you want to protect your system and setup from unauthorized entry, set a supervisor's password with the "System" option selected in the BIOS Features Setup.